 Foresight produced a film to explain the origins and development of the project, how it has involved people with a learning disability, and the impact it had on individual lifestyles and people’s health and wellbeing.

 TASC is a constituted community group that serves the 7500 veteran and ex-service community in Tameside.
 They have recently worked with Tameside Council and Tameside and Glossop Clinical Commissioning Group (CCG) to encourage veterans to register their service with their primary care provider; and to make GPs and Practice Managers aware of the Armed Forces Covenant.

-As a result, over 800 veterans have registered their service to date.
-TASC will showcase how they have developed the Convenient campaign, how they have engaged with veteran specific groups and what impact the campaign has had on ex-service personnel’s health and wellbeing.
+As a result, over 1,400 veterans have registered their service to date.
+The video and Tameside’s partnership approach guidelines document outline how TASC have developed the Convenient campaign, how they have engaged with veteran specific groups and what impact the campaign has had on ex-service personnel’s health and wellbeing.